mrpowers-io/quinn/README.md

 ```

 > [!TIP]
 > This function can also be used as a decorator to other functions that return a dataframe.
 This can help validate the schema of the returned df.
-When used as a decorator, you don't need to pass the `_df` argument as this validation is performed on the df returned by the base function on which the decorator is applied
+When used as a decorator, you don't need to pass the `_df` argument as this validation is performed on the df returned by the base function on which the decorator is applied.
 >
 > ```python
 > @quinn.validate_schema(required_schema, ignore_nullable=True)